Adrian2469/WoL-and-HW-Monitor-IoT/README.md

 # WoL-and-HW-Monitor-IoT
-This repository showcases a project that integrates IoT functionalities using ESP32 or ESP8266, enabling remote Wake-on-LAN (WoL) control and real-time hardware monitoring through the Blynk platform and Libre Hardware Monitor.
+This repository showcases a project that integrates IoT functionalities using ESP32 or ESP8266, enabling remote Wake-on-LAN (WoL) control and real-time hardware monitoring through the Flutter application, Blynk platform and Libre Hardware Monitor.

 Features
 1. Wake on LAN, wake your computer from shutdown state but still connected to power source via ethernet network.